martinhe25/electricity-price-forecasting/README.md

 ---

 # Electricity Price Forecasting (ERCOT)
+Electricity price forecasting is critical for energy trading, grid operations, and cost optimization.
+Even small improvements in forecasting accuracy can lead to significant financial impact in real-world systems.

 This project studies hourly electricity price forecasting in the ERCOT market, with a particular emphasis on rare but economically significant price spikes.